ncgr/aakbar/README.rst

 A listing of commands is available via ``aakbar --help``.
 Current available commands are:

 ============================= ====================================================
-  calculate_peptide_terms     Write peptide terms and histograms. conserved_signature_stats   Stats on signatures found in all input genomes. define_set                  Define an identifier and directory for a set. define_summary              Define summary directory and label. demo_simplicity             Demo self-provided simplicity outputs. filter_peptide_terms        Remove high-simplicity terms. init_config_file            Initialize a configuration file. install_demo_scripts        Copy demo scripts to the current directory. intersect_peptide_terms     Find intersecting terms from multiple sets. label_set                   Define label associated with a set. peptide_simplicity_mask     Lower-case high-simplicity regions in FASTA. search_peptide_occurrances  Find signatures in peptide space. set_letterfreq_window       Define size of letterfreq window. set_plot_type               Define label associated with a set. set_simplicity_object       Select simplicity-calculation object. show_config                 Print location and contents of config file. show_context_object         Print the global context object. test_logging                Logs at different severity levels.
+  calculate-peptide-terms     Write peptide terms and histograms. conserved-signature-stats   Stats on signatures found in all input genomes. define-set                  Define an identifier and directory for a set. define-summary              Define summary directory and label. demo-simplicity             Demo self-provided simplicity outputs. filter-peptide-terms        Remove high-simplicity terms. init-config-file            Initialize a configuration file. install-demo-scripts        Copy demo scripts to the current directory. intersect-peptide-terms     Find intersecting terms from multiple sets. label-set                   Define label associated with a set. peptide-simplicity-mask     Lower-case high-simplicity regions in FASTA. search-peptide-occurrances  Find signatures in peptide space. set-letterfreq-window       Define size of letterfreq window. set-plot-type               Define label associated with a set. set-simplicity-object       Select simplicity-calculation object. show-config                 Print location and contents of config file. show-context-object         Print the global context object. test-logging                Logs at different severity levels.
 ============================= ====================================================

 Examples